 2.1 Technical efficiency with age

-The data in Table 3 Shows that, there was a positive and significant correlation between age and technical efficiency of the respondents at a 5 percent level of probability..Similar results were also reported by Narcisse et al. (2019), Shumet (2011.
+The data in Table 3 Shows that, there was a positive and significant correlation between age and technical efficiency of the respondents at a 5 percent level of probability.
+Similar results were also reported by Narcisse et al. (2019), Shumet (2011.

 2.2 Technical efficiency with annual income of the family